Ford F150 Oil Capacity

 F-150 5.0L V87.7 – 8.8 qt (7.3 – 8.3L)5W-20

-• High-quality synthetic oils offer unmatched engine protection, especially for high-performance engines like those in my F-150.
+• High-quality synthetic oils offer unmatched engine protection, especially for high-performance engines like my F-150.

 • Knowing the correct oil capacity is crucial; too little or too much can adversely affect my engine.